Vodafone Idea shares crumble over 27 pc in intra-day trade after SC order

 In a setback to telecom service providers, the Supreme Court on Thursday allowed the Centre's plea to recover AGR of about Rs 92,000 crore from them.
 Industry body COAI said the ruling will deal a "disastrous blow" to the industry, given its precarious financial condition.

 The decision will have a big impact on the sector as it is already in the state of huge financial distress, Prashant Singhal, Emerging Markets TMT Leader, EY, said.
-Bharti Airtel on Thursday said the Supreme Court verdict on adjusted gross revenue will weaken the viability of the telecom sector, and the government must review its impact and find ways to mitigate financial burden on the already stressed industry.
+Bharti Airtel on Thursday said the Supreme Court verdict on AGR will weaken viability of telecom sector, and the government must review its impact and find ways to mitigate financial burden on the already stressed industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)